Peeragogy/Peeragogy.github.io/practice.md

 #### Example 1

 There are many data streams around the Wikimedia project.
-They comprise an elaborate function for the project, with components that range from Today’s Featured Article, which appears on the front page of Wikipedia, to formal annual reports from the nonprofit.^,^ Wikipedia also plays a function in a broader sense.
+They comprise an elaborate **Wrapper** function for the project, with components that range from Today’s Featured Article, which appears on the front page of Wikipedia, to formal annual reports from the nonprofit.^,^ Wikipedia also plays a function in a broader sense.
 It is a typical first port of call